 Breathe in some salty air along this ten-kilometre return walk from Brisbane’s southern bayside promenade to the Manly Boat Harbour—perfect for a sunset photo or two.
 You'll also take in Wynnum’s 1930s tidal pool, not to mention plenty of ocean views and fresh, salty air to really freshen you up.

 The University Of Queensland Loop

-Guys, if you’ve never seen the University of Queensland’s St Lucia campus during jacaranda season, you’re not living.
-UQ—located only a hop, skip and jump from the CBD—is not only a hallowed hall of learning (or dreaded beast, depending on which student you ask) but also doubles as one of the prettiest urban walks in Brisbane.
+If you’ve never seen the University of Queensland’s St Lucia campus during jacaranda season, you’re missing out.
+UQ—located only a hop, skip and jump (or Citycat trip) from the CBD—is not only a hallowed hall of learning (or dreaded beast, depending on which student you ask) but also doubles as one of the prettiest urban walks in Brisbane.

 The aptly named UQ Loop winds through the stunning lakes, home to a number of native Australian wildlife, before continuing up into the campus itself.
 If you time your visit right, you might just spot the adorable fluffy waddle of tiny ducklings.

 West End's riverside walk features wide open pathways all the way up to South Bank.
 From Orleigh Park, just follow Riverside Drive along the curve of the river that will eventually bring you to the South Bank Boardwalk, where you can nip in to one of the local cafes for a takeaway coffee, or continue over any of the nearby bridges straight into the city or over to Toowong.

 One of Brisbane’s best-kept secrets, Toohey Forest Reserve in Tarragindi covers 260 hectares, ensuring there's plenty of room to move.
 There are lots of trails surrounded by super green undergrowth making it a zen place to get away from it all.
 The best part about Toohey Forest is that pooches are welcome on all the trails.